 The Agency will provide, at no cost, all instructional materials needed for students to participate in our various programs.
 These items remain the property of the Agency and are to be returned.
-Students who fail to return or intentionally damage these items will be expected to reimburse the Agency for their cost.
-Holds will be placed on your college account until these fines are paid.
+Students who fail to return or intentionally damage these items will be expected to reimburse the Agency for their cost..